MicrosoftDocs/win32/desktop-src/direct3d12/new-releases.md

 ## Windows 10, version 1607

-The following topics have been added to the Direct3D documentation for Windows 10, version 1607:
+These topics have been added to the Direct3D documentation for Windows 10, version 1607.

 -   [Root Signature Version 1.1](root-signature-version-1-1.md) : an overview of the updated root signatures, enabling apps to specify how static or volatile descriptors and data are, which can aid graphics driver optimizations.
 -   The [**ID3D12Device1::CreatePipelineLibrary**](/windows/desktop/api/d3d12/nf-d3d12-id3d12device1-createpipelinelibrary) method describes the advantages of creating a pipeline library.